mnjnsng/L1-MBRL/README.md

-# Robust Adaptive Model Based Reinforcement Learning using L1-adaptive control
+# Robust Adaptive Model Based Reinforcement Learning

 We modified the repo [this repo](https://github.com/WilsonWangTHU/mbbl-metrpo), which is the repo shared by the authors of MBBL-METRPO